Looking to make updates to your home? Check out our home maintenance checklist before your remodel or renovation. Learn more here.

 If your home maintenance checklist is less exciting and more anxiety-inducing, you’re not alone.
 For many homeowners, mowing the lawn or tending a garden may bring great joy — but the thought of scaling a roof or emptying your wallet on a new drainage system can bring the opposite.
 When longtime homeowners grow tired of the never-endless maintenance, the thought of downsizing may come to mind.
 However, the jump from the freedom of homeownership to the confines of condo or apartment living can be downright claustrophobic.

-For homeowners that want to stay exactly where they are while shedding the responsibilities that come with homeownership, Truehold has developed our a residential leaseback agreement program.
-Through our Sale-Leaseback solution, homeowners can cash out on the home equity they’ve accrued while they continue to live in the home they’ve poured so much labor into through the seasons.
-These homeowners then pay rent at market value — and in return, we’ll bear responsibility for all maintenance.
-No home maintenance checklist required.
+For homeowners that want to stay exactly where they are while shedding the responsibilities that come with homeownership, Truehold's sell and stay transaction can be a great option.
+Through it, homeowners can cash out on the home equity they’ve accrued while they continue to live in their home as renters.
+We'll cover property tax, property insurance, and essential repairs.

-Whether you’re looking for a way to get hard-earned equity out of your home or enjoy homeownership without the never-ending maintenance, Truehold can help.
+Whether you’re looking for a way to get hard-earned equity out of your home or live more easily, Truehold can help.

 Sources: